silviot/edx-platform-wiki/Shopping Cart.md

 ...
 ```

 To configure a course to be a Paid Course Enrollment, a system administrator will need to go to the Django Admin website that is at the /admin URL.
-In order to gain access to this area of the Django website, the user must have 'superadmin' rights as documented at https://github.com/edx/configuration/wiki/edX-Managing-the-Production-Stack.
+In order to gain access to this area of the Django website, the user must have 'superuser' rights as documented at https://github.com/edx/configuration/wiki/edX-Managing-the-Production-Stack.

 Once you have logged into the Django Admin site you will see a screen which looks something like: